Clued In #312 | Let the meaning rise to the surface

 Answer: AGEISM

-The word ‘rigged’ is an anagram indicator as it suggests some sort of tampering or modification.

-The words ‘it indicates’ are just link words that serve to connect the wordplay section of the clue with the definition in a literal and descriptive way.
+‘It indicates’ is the setter’s way of literally signalling the answer and linking the wordplay to the definition.

-An anagram of ‘game is’ forms AGEISM, which is a kind of ‘bias’!
+‘Rigged’ is an anagram indicator.
+An anagram of ‘game is’ would spell AGEISM, a kind of ‘bias’ that never seems to get old!

 Was the above clue fun to solve?
 Did you get a kick out of understanding how to work out the answer to a cryptic crossword clue?
 Did you enjoy being given a random sentence that ultimately leads to a completely unexpected but totally decipherable answer?
 Do you feel like you could use some help to guide you towards the answer for each of the 20-30 clues that usually bamboozle you in each puzzle?
 Well, look no further!